josephjophy/josephjophy.com/README.md

 # josephjophy.com
-This personal website was built on pure HTML,CSS, and some JavaScript.
+This personal website was built with HTML/CSS.